(one synonym is Cryptolechia scitipunctella Walker, 1869)

 The Caterpillars of this species have been found living on the ground feeding on dead leaves of various species of MYRTACEAE.
 The caterpillars live and eventually pupate in an oval case constructed from two pieces of dead leaf joined with silk.

 The adult moth has brown forewings each often with many vague dark spots.
 The hindwings are off-white darkening toward the margins.
+The antennae are noticeably banded.
 The wingspan is about 2 cms.

 The species has been found in Australia in :